 Our verdict

-Jabra Enhance offers four models of Bluetooth-enabled hearing aids with the best customer service and customization options in the OTC hearing aid market.
+Jabra Enhance offers four models of Bluetooth-enabled hearing aids with the most responsive customer service and customization options in the OTC hearing aid market.

 Features